bruno78/bruno78.github.io/_posts/2017-09-09-create-angular-components-faster.md

 cac template.html
 ```
 _...drum roll..._
-et voila!
+et voilá!
 If everything runs successfully you will see a message stating that 5 components were generated (3 components and 2 subcomponents) into ``` /Users/user-name/my-app/src/app ```.

 Looking at the final result of your folder tree, you should have: